Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Incorporating Parallelization

-\textbf{Parallelized \textit{SC} operation protocol for steps 1 and 3} \begin{enumerate}[(a)] \item Create a $k$-qubit GHZ state at the central node on the auxiliary $k$ qubits by using the protocol from Section \ref{log_depth}.
-This takes $O(\log(k))$ time steps. \item Add $(k-1)$ edges of the form $(q_0,a_i)$ through the doubling protocol described in section \ref{log_depth} .
-This can be done on any subset of size $(k-1)$ of qubits $a_i$. \item Repeat step (b) $n/(k-1)$ times to create a star graph with $(k-1)$ \textit{inner} edges (from the initial $k$-qubit GHZ state) and $n$ \textit{outer} edges (between $q_0$ and $a_i$).
-Fig. \ref{fig:parSC} illustrates this construction. \item Remove the $(k-1)$ inner edges, similar to step (a) This also takes $O(\log(k))$ time steps. \end{enumerate}
+\begin{enumerate}[(a)] \item Consider a network with a central node $A$ that contains $n$ primary qubits $a_0,...,a_{n-1}$ and $k$ auxiliary qubits $q_0,...,q_{k-1}$.
+The network also contains $n-1$ nodes $C_0,...,C_{n-2}$ each containing a qubit $c_0,...,c_{n-2}$. \item Create a $k$-qubit GHZ state at the central node on the auxiliary qubits $q_0,...,q_{k-1}$ by repeating the GHZ state doubling algorithm $\log(k)$ times (from \ref{alg:ghzdoub}). \item Add $(k-1)$ edges of the form $(q_0,a_i)$ through the GHZ state doubling algorithm (from \ref{alg:ghzdoub}) .
+This can be done on any subset of size $(k-1)$ of qubits $a_i$. \item Repeat step (b) $n/(k-1)$ times to create a star graph with $(k-1)$ \textit{inner} edges (between $q_0$ and $q_i:i\ne0$, from the initial $k$-qubit GHZ state) and $n$ \textit{outer} edges (between $q_0$ and $a_i$).
+Fig. \ref{fig:parSC} illustrates this construction. \item Remove the $(k-1)$ inner edges, similar to step (a). \end{enumerate}